mantik-ai/core/doc/MantikHeader.md

 ## Payload

-Mantik Items may contain payload content.
-Upon execution this payload is unpacked into a directory `payload`.
+Mantik Artifacts may contain payload content.
+On session-initialization it is unpacked by the bridge.

+Bridges do not have payload.

+## Bridges

+Mantik Artifacts which are used together with Bridges must have a field `bridge`, which names the Name of the Bridge.

 ## Other fields

-Other fields which are not required by the sub type are ignored by Mantik and forwared to the bridges.
+Other fields which are not required by the sub type are ignored by Mantik and forwarded to the bridges.

 ## Data Type

-Each MantikHeader must contain type-related information
+Each MantikHeader must contain type-related information, which is dependent on the Artifact Type

 ### DataSet

 A DataSet MantikHeader must contain a field `type` which declares its type.

-It must contain a field `format` which maps to a format plugin.

 ### Algorithm

 A Algorithm MantikHeader must contain a field `type` with sub fields `input` and `output` which declared input and output Data Types.

-It must contain a field `stack` which maps to a algorithm plugin.

 ### Trainable Algorithm